What to do if selling a home without building regulations

 The fact the work was not inspected does not mean it is substandard, only that the building control procedures were not followed.

 Can I just have the works put right?

-However, this article is pitched at those looking to put their property on then market and such a course of action would likely be too long-winded.
+As this article is aimed at those looking to put their property on the market, this option would probably be too long-winded.